-With the right support, we believe every young Australian can reach their full potential and we knows that prevention is the key.
+With the right support, we believe every young Australian can reach their full potential and we know that prevention is the key.
 Young people who feel valued, loved and supported are much more likely to stay on track during their teenage years.

 We work with schools, families and communities to look for signs that young people are at risk of disengaging from school, developing drug and alcohol problems, losing contact with their family, becoming homeless or getting involved in crime.
 Mission Australia youth and community workers then provide support through tailored art and music, alternative education, body image education, mental health awareness and drug and alcohol programs.

+Mission Australia is committed to the safety of young people in our care.
 We also advocate for at-risk youth by pushing for the implementation of policies that protect vulnerable young Australians.